open-guides/og-aws/README.md

 ### RDS PostgreSQL Basics

-- RDS offers PostgreSQL 9.3, 9.4, 9.5, 9.6, and 10
+- RDS offers PostgreSQL 9.3, 9.4, 9.5, 9.6, and 10.

 ### RDS PostgreSQL Tips
-- Recently Logical Replication is being supported, [both as subscriber and publisher](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#PostgreSQL.Concepts.General.version104)
+- Recently Logical Replication is being supported, [both as subscriber and publisher](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#PostgreSQL.Concepts.General.version104).
-- Supports a relatively large range of native [extensions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#PostgreSQL.Concepts.General.FeatureSupport.Extensions)
+- Supports a relatively large range of native. [extensions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#PostgreSQL.Concepts.General.FeatureSupport.Extensions)
 - RDS PostgreSQL 10 Supports native partitioning and most of the major features and tunables.
-- Supports connections over SSL
+- Supports connections over SSL.
-- Supports multi A-Z and Point-in-time recovery
+- Supports multi A-Z and Point-in-time recovery.

 ### RDS PostgreSQL Gotchas and Limitations
 - No superuser privileges.
 RDS provides a role `rds_superuser` that can do most of the needed operations but there are some limitations.
 - Some major features are delayed compared to open source PostgreSQL.
 - By default RDS is spec’d with general purpose SSD , if you need better performance you have to spec provisioned IOPS SSD.
-- You can't use RDS as a replica outside RDS without using logical replication
+- You can't use RDS as a replica outside RDS without using logical replication.
 - There are settings that cannot be changed and most of the settings that can change can only be changed using database parameter groups.
 - It’s harder to troubleshoot performance problems since you have no access to the host.
 - Be sure to verify that all the [extensions](https://www.postgresql.org/docs/current/static/view-pg-available-extensions.html) you need are available.
 If you are using an extension not listed there, you will need to come up with a work around, or deploy your own database in EC2.